mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

     In order to be useful, patterns must present an abstraction of good practice at a meaningful level of granularity.
 Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios.[@dearden_pattern_2006, p.
 20]

-Such an interpretation is adopted by Eriksson and colleagues using gameplay design patterns with young people [-@eriksson_using_2019] which drew inspiration from the value of design patterns as a form of "intermediate-level concept" as advocated by fellow researchers as a way of sharing results of research [@barendregt_intermediate-level_2018].
+A similar interpretation is adopted by Eriksson and colleagues [-@eriksson_using_2019] using gameplay design patterns with young people which drew inspiration from research on [@barendregt_intermediate-level_2018] value of design patterns as a form of "intermediate-level concept", a form of "representation of knowledge in-between  general theories and particular artefacts in terms of abstraction and  generalizability" [@eriksson_using_2019, p.15].

-An interpretation of the abstract / concrete spectrum here in research on design patterns in computing education is on the practicality of application.
+At this stage it is important to try to clarify / return to, what exactly is meant by the abstract in their explorations.
+(THUS MOVE TO LR IF POSSIBLE)